-The fundamentals for change is to understand the when, why and the how of any situation.
-Knowing the fundamentals helps circumvents chaos, disruption and eliminates the unknown, but instead, empowers us with the knowledge to plan and future proof.
+The fundamentals for change are to understand the when, why and the how of any situation.
+Knowing the fundamentals helps circumvent chaos, disruption and eliminates the unknown, but instead, empowers us with the knowledge to plan and future proof.

 "What has change got do to with my Kentico website", you may ask.

 Well, significant changes are happening with Kentico, we at i3 Digital are giving the lowdown on how to help future proof your Kentico website during this transitional change.

 Firstly, let's discuss what the changes are and why they're happening.

 September 2020 drew an end to the development of any further portal engine versions by Kentico, with the releases of hotfixes and security patches for portal engine version 12 ending in 2021.
 However, technical support for portal engine version 12 will continue until the end of 2023.
 After this, it will be MVC.NET and Core .NET at the heart of the Kentico technology stack.

 This is mainly due to Microsoft and its plan to sunset and no longer support ASP.NET Web Forms.
 This has been on the table for quite a number of years.
 The decision from Kentico was not to move to MVC.NET Core straight away.
 Kentico's approach was to carry out a gradual transition via a release-by-release approach towards a full .NET MVC / Core .NET development model by 2020/21, which includes supporting ASP.NET Web Forms until then.